 While safety organizations and thought leaders have done an excellent job of promoting campaigns to end distracted driving, we need to start discussing how we can end distracted walking.
 This discussion needs to start between parents and their children.
 Encouraging parents to talk to their teens and tweens about the dangers surrounding texting while walking is crucial.
 Informing our children is the first step all parents need to take to prevent distracted walking accidents.

-Alex Megeredchian is the founder and lead attorney at Megeredchian Law in Glendale, CA. Alex fiercely advocates for road safety both in and outside of the courtroom.
+Guest post: Alex Megeredchian is the founder and lead attorney at Megeredchian Law in Glendale, CA. Alex fiercely advocates for road safety both in and outside of the courtroom.

 Copyright 2018 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.